canvas-ai/canvas-server/src/ui/browser-extension/DESIGN_DOCUMENT.md

 - Save newly opened tabs: toggle [auto/manual] (make sure we save only valid pages, so no "newtab", blank or internal pages
 - Open newly added tabs from context: toggle [auto/manual]
 - Close removed tabs: toggle [auto/manual]
+- Sync only tabs for the current browser id [yes/no], will add 'client/app/id/browser-id' to the feature array GET query
 - On Context Change:
   - Close current and open new
   - Save & close current, open new